onera/Cassiopee/Cassiopee/Transform/doc/source/Transform.rst

     ..
 A1.O0.D0

-    Deform a surface mesh a by moving each point of the surface by a scalar field alpha times the surface normals in niter steps
+    Deform a surface mesh a by moving each point of the surface by a scalar field alpha times the surface normals in niter steps.

     Exists also as an in-place version (_deformNormals) which modifies a and returns None.